GED Schools and Programs in Florida

 Science and Social Studies Sections

-The science section of the GED test focuses on topics such as earth and physical science, and consists of only one section.
-The social studies portion of the test is broken into two sections and covers subjects in history, geography and government.
+The science section of the GED test focuses on life, physical, and Earth and space science.
+The social studies portion of the test covers subjects in history, geography, economics and government.

 Mathematical Reasoning Section